ky4meru/RedWine/README.md

 #### Visual Studio solutions

 Solutions are downloaded and built on the system directly.
-Then, compiled executables are shimed in `$Env:ChocolateyInstall\bin`, which is part of the `PATH`.
+Then, compiled executables are shimmed in `$Env:ChocolateyInstall\bin`, which is part of the `PATH`.

 ### Static NuGet feed